Skip to main content

 The University has been measuring and reducing our carbon dioxide (CO2) emissions for almost 15 years, including gas, electricity and fuel consumption.

-From 2019/20 we expanded our declared footprint calculation to include our Scope 3 emissions, covering commuting, business travel, everything we buy (procurement), and investments.
+From 2019-20 we expanded our declared footprint calculation to include our Scope 3 emissions, covering commuting, business travel, student home travel, everything we buy (procurement), and investments.

-We continue to work to improve this footprint data, covering both the quality of data in the analysis and even adding a few areas that we have been unable to calculate to date.
+We continue to work to improve this footprint data, covering both the quality of data in the analysis.

 Net Zero Carbon Campus Fund